 Workforce engagement isn’t usually high up on the priority list – but it should be if you want to save money and increase profit margins.
-The cost of disengagement should not be overlooked, as disengagement leads to a loss in productivity and a loss to your bottom line.
+The cost of disengagement should not be overlooked, as disengagement leads to a loss in productivity and a reduced bottom line.

 The main issue is that employee engagement has been neglected for too long.
 Companies need to have a constant focus on culture and engagement to get the best out of the workforce, whether they have a dedicated HR team or outsource their culture setting processes.

 Despite the importance of engagement, you don’t have to invest a huge chunk of money into culture.
 Increasing employee engagement and productivity is an ongoing process, and HR strategies should be reviewed and updated regularly.
 However there are some quick fixes to get you started.
 If you’re determined to improve engagement, reduce turnover and increase your bottom line this summer, read on for some top tips.

 Implement a strategy

 If you’re not really sure where to start when it comes to an engagement strategy, then you should find HR consulting services with a proven record in culture and engagement.
 As experts in engagement, they will be able to pinpoint your company’s main problems and suggest ways to tackle them.

 For staff to feel valued, they need to have their voices heard.
 Managers should make it clear that employees are welcome to discuss any issues or opinions they have about work or otherwise.
 You want staff to feel comfortable sharing their views with people who could make a difference and improve their working day.
 Listening is fine, but action speaks louder than words and will work to retain staff and keep them productive.